 HIV and Tuberculosis (TB)

 - Tuberculosis (TB) is a disease caused by bacteria that spread in the air.
 TB can spread from person to person.

 - Once in the body, TB can be inactive or active.
 Inactive TB is called latent TB.
 Active TB is called TB disease.

 - TB usually affects the lungs, but TB-causing bacteria can attack any part of the body, including the kidneys, spine, or brain.
 If not treated, TB disease can cause death.

 - HIV weakens the immune system, increasing the risk of TB in people with HIV.

-- People who have both HIV and TB should be treated for both diseases.
-The choice of medicines to treat HIV/TB coinfection depends on a person’s individual circumstances.
+- People who have both HIV and TB should be treated for both diseases; however, when to start treatment and what medicines to take depends on a person’s individual circumstances.

 What is tuberculosis?

 TB usually affects the lungs.
 But TB-causing bacteria can attack any part of the body, including the kidneys, spine, or brain.
 If not treated, TB can cause death.

 How does TB spread from person to person?

 A person with TB disease of the lungs or throat can spread droplets of TB bacteria in the air, particularly when they cough or sneeze.
 People who breathe in the TB bacteria can get TB.

 What is the connection between HIV and TB?

 TB is an opportunistic infection (OI).
 OIs are infections that occur more often or are more severe in people with weakened immune systems than in people with healthy immune systems.
 HIV weakens the immune system, increasing the risk of TB in people with HIV.

 Infection with both HIV and TB is called HIV/TB coinfection.
 Latent TB is more likely to advance to TB disease in people with HIV than in people without HIV.
 In people with HIV, TB disease is considered an AIDS-defining condition.
 AIDS-defining conditions are infections and cancers that are life-threatening in people with HIV.